Staff

 Zamost Public Relations Consultant

-Through her work with Brazer Communications, Zamost was also part of the public relations team on The Bay Lights, the monumental art sculpture on The Bay Bridge.
+Zamost was also part of the public relations team on The Bay Lights, the monumental art sculpture on The Bay Bridge.

 Zamost is the author of Handstands in the Sand, a children’s book that was published in 1992.
 She studied literature and contemporary British theatre at University College, Oxford University in England, and earned a Bachelor of Arts degree in English from Emory University in Atlanta.